BLKKKBVSIK/AR_DOA/README.md

 [ViroAR by ViroMedia](https://viromedia.com/viroar)

 Prerequisites:
-Android -> An ARCore supported device iOS -> iOS Device with A9 chip or higher and running iOS 11 or higher.
+Android -> An ARCore supported device . iOS -> iOS Device with A9 chip or higher and running iOS 11 or higher .

-Make sure to have npm and node installed on your pc
+Make sure to have npm and node installed on your pc .

 MACOS:
 https://blog.teamtreehouse.com/install-node-js-npm-mac